manulera/ShareYourCloning/src/backend/readme.md

 A python api built with flask to do *in silico* cloning.

-## How to install locally
+The endpoints

+## Getting started

+### Prerequisites

 You should have python 3.9 installed in your machine.
 For the management of the dependencies I used `pipenv`, if you don't have it:

 ```
 pip3 install pipenv
 ```

+### Installation

 Then go to `src/backend/` and: